The Independent Grammar School: Durham

 Data should not be kept longer than is necessary.
-The school will make sensible judgements, based on the relevant published guidelines, as to how long data may be retained.
-The responsible person (the Executive Principal) will ensure that no data is retained for longer than necessary.
+The school will make sensible judgments, based on the relevant published guidelines, as to how long data may be retained.
+The Data Controller will ensure that no data is retained for longer than necessary.
 In all cases, time-elapsed data must be securely shredded (i.e. shredded on site).

 All data subjects may have access to data held about them.
-Given the sensitive nature of this area, a formal process for making requests for information is essential.
+Given the sensitive nature of this areas, a formal process for making requests for information is essential.
 The school policy is that requests from pupils will be received on the same basis as any other request but, apart from in the case of a pupil aged 16 and above, will be referred to parents.
 (Note: 16 is the age set out in the GDPR although it is believed that in the UK the age may be set at 13).
 No charge will be made for such requests.

 Requests made by parents for information on their own child(ren) will be processed as if the parent were the data subject and a copy of the information will be sent in a sealed envelope to the parent(s).

 Under the terms of the GDPR, people have the following rights: